Warner Bros.: Warner Bros. Television and Warner Bros. Records

 Within a few years, the studio provoked hostility among its TV stars such as Clint Walker and James Garner, who sued over a contract dispute and won.
 Edd Byrnes was not so lucky and bought himself out of his contract.
 Jack was angered by their perceived ingratitude.
 Television actors evidently showed more independence than film actors, deepening his contempt for the new medium.
 Many of Warner's television stars appeared in the casts of Warner's cinema releases.
 In 1963, a court decision forced Warner Bros. to end contracts with their television stars and to cease engaging them for specific series or film roles.
 That year, Jack Webb, best known for originating the role of Sgt.
 Joe Friday in the Dragnet franchise, became the head of the studio's TV division.

-In 1958, the studio launched Warner Bros.
-Records.
+On March 19, 1958, the studio launched Warner Bros.
+Records, with its inaugural office based above the studio's machine shop on 3701 Warner Boulevard in Burbank.
 Initially, the label released recordings made by their television stars—whether they could sing or not—and records based on television soundtracks.
 Warner Bros. was already the owner of extensive music-publishing holdings, whose tunes had appeared in countless cartoons (arranged by Carl Stalling) and television shows (arranged by Max Steiner).
 In 2004, Time Warner sold the Warner Music Group, along with Warner Bros.
 Records, to a private equity group led by Edgar Bronfman Jr. In 2019, the since-separated Warner Bros. record division was rechristened Warner Records, as WMG held a short-term license to use the Warner Bros. name and trademarks; as such, the label currently reissues the pre-2019 Warner Bros. back catalog.

 In 1963, Warner agreed to a "rescue takeover" of Frank Sinatra's Reprise Records.
 The deal gave Sinatra US$1.5 million and part ownership of Warner Bros.
 Records, making Reprise a sub-label.
 Most significantly the deal brought Reprise manager Morris "Mo" Ostin into the company.
 In 1964, upon seeing the profits record companies made from Warner film music, Warner decided to claim ownership of the studio's film soundtracks.
 In its first eighteen months, Warner Bros.
 Records lost around $2 million.